maxu777/udacity-sagemaker-deploying-a-model/README.md

 Now that the repository has been cloned into the notebook instance you may navigate to any of the notebooks that you wish to complete or execute and work with them.
 Any additional instructions are contained in their respective notebooks.

-## Example of the script generated with this network:
+## Examples of sentiment analysis of reviews:

 * **review**: The film has just enough wasted potential to be a near-miss.
 * **result**: Your review was NEGATIVE!